Before a court can modify your child support order, you must show that one of the following conditions is met:

 File your own petition to modify support in the proper court

-If you are a participant on the Title IV-D Program, submit a written request to our office along with a completed Financial Statement (PDF), which you may pick up at our office or download by clicking this link.
+If you are a participant on the Title IV-D Program, submit a written request to our office along with a completed PMOD Questionnaire (PDF), which you may pick up at our office or download by clicking this link.
 Be sure to include all required information and documentation with your request.

 If you submit your request to our office with all required information, we will: